A star is born? Early contenders for Oscars success

 The buzz: So far we haven't even had a trailer, so there's little word on what it might be like.

 Festival appearances: It will have its world premiere in Toronto, surprisingly missing Telluride, a festival Jenkins has a long relationship with and where he premiered Moonlight.
+It will also be screened at the London Film Festival.

 Oscar hopes: Jenkins could well feature again in the director and screenplay categories.
 And best film could be a possibility too.